 Customs and civil government buildings joined them between the 17th and 19th centuries.
 There you can admire, in particular, the superb facade of Banco de Portugal.

 The garden was created here in the late 19th century and was called Jardim do Bacalhau (codfish) in the beginning because of its shape.
 In summer, fairs and cultural events take place at this place.

 6. Marina de Faro

 Faro Marina is a place where you can admire the yachts and take a break to cool off in one of the cafés located there.
 This is where the pier Cais da Porta Nova is located, from where boats depart for tours to the Ria Formosa Natural Park.

 On mild summer nights, it is pleasant to stroll from the marina to the Old Town along the promenade.
 At the northwest end of the marina, you will find Faro Maritime Museum.

-Information: are you staying in Faro or nearby and want to enjoy a magnificent sunset on board a small boat?
-If that’s the case, book this activity (affiliate link) and know that you will have the boat just for you and your family or better half.
-During this 3-hour tour, the captain will let you do some of the tasks inherent in navigating the boat for a more complete experience.
-Try it!
+Information: are you staying in Faro or nearby and want to enjoy a magnificent sunset aboard a small boat?
+If that’s the case, book this activity and know that you will have the boat just for you and your family or better half.
+During this 1h30 tour, you will have the opportunity to enjoy a glass of champagne and admire the magnificent colours of the sunset in Ria Formosa.

 7. Museu Marítimo Almirante Ramalho Ortigão